 Word of mouth was certainly important.
 Anyone recently returned from the diggings with news of the latest rush was questioned closely.
 Newspapers were scanned in minute detail to glean any information about which field had the greatest returns and what was the best route to get there.
 Weather reports were no doubt also taken into account when considering which road to take and the means of travel could also affect choice of route.
 For those wealthy enough to afford it, travelling by coach determined which road was used, but for those on foot - as many were - the shortest route may have held the most appeal.
-For the array of horses, carts, drays and wagons it was not so easy to skirt around a bad section of track - as described by Henry Mundy in his account of his time spent on the goldfields.
+For the array of horses, carts, drays and wagons however, it was not so easy to skirt around a bad section of track - as described by Henry Mundy in his account of his time spent on the goldfields - so the shortest route may not always have been the quickest.
 Misjudging a creek-crossing or becoming mired in a swamp could be a very costly and even dangerous occurrence.

 |An example of a gold digger's guide, image from the National Maritime Collection|